Don't U Eva

-"Don't U Eva" was the first single from Australian artist Sarah Blasko's debut album The Overture & the Underscore.
+"Don't U Eva" is a song by Australian singer Sarah Blasko.
+It was released in September 2004 as the debut single from her debut studio album The Overture & the Underscore.

 In Australia, the song was ranked #27 on Triple J's Hottest 100 of 2004.

 It contained an exclusive original composition "Fall Down", a frequent appearance in Sarah's live shows, and "Into the Great Wide Open", a Tom Petty and the Heartbreakers cover originally found on the Heartbreaker's 1991 album of the same name.

 Ben Lee makes a cameo appearance as the "A&R man" in "Into the Great Wide Open".
 He, Nadav & Edo Khan & Old Man River also sing backing vocals on this track.

 It received a very limited release of around 1000 copies before being deleted.